 The number of outstanding queue entries to allow on an input queue before waking the I/O thread.
 The minimum is 1 and the default is 32.

 fstrm-set-output-queue-model

 '''

 Grammar: fstrm-set-output-queue-model ( mpsc | spsc );

-Blocks: options

-Tags: logging

 '''